“Love without risk is an impossibility. Like war without death.” —Alain Badiou

 “Love is giving what you don’t have…to someone who does not want it.” —Jacques Lacan

 Transference is a common phenomenon that happens everyday.
-It involves the split subject who transfers past experiences, traumas, emotions onto a present object.
+It involves the split subject who transfers past experiences, traumas and emotions onto a present object.
 These past experiences can be applied onto someone or something.
 Not only is transference central to psychoanalytic therapy, it plays a fundamental role in the experience of love.

 Since all relationships are based on past relationships, love is transference.
 Humans transfer past emotions and experiences onto the present object without immediately recognizing that the present object that we perceive as sameness—such as the beloved—is actually different from our past.
 Now we understand how our misrecognitions are often produced by transference (our misrecognitions are a form of wishful projection—our desires).
 This is why analysts often say that when one is in love, they are unconsciously in love with someone else.
 Who is the other person that we unconsciously love?
 Could it be our ex-partners?
 Our mother or father?
 Our siblings?
 Could it be someone who one cannot possibly love due to symbolic influence of the Other?
 One can only imagine the tragic dimension that is absent from the declaration of love as the love that cannot be accepted by someone else.
 This is the reason why our beloved often resembles someone in our families or past relationships even when they are a completely different person.
 And this is exactly why love is about difference.